tooth2/tooth2/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Computer Vision, Deep learning (CNN, RNN/LSTM, GAN, etc) and Natural Language Processing with Python, C++, and JAVA.
+- 🔭 I’m currently working on Computer Vision, Deep learning (CNN, Le-Net5, VGG16/VGG19, NVIDIA archiecture, CNN with RNN, RNN/LSTM, GAN, DCGAN etc) and Natural Language Processing with Python, C++, and JAVA.
 - 🌱 I’m currently learning Autonomous car driving - Lidar sensor fusion, Trajectory using Point cloud, Localization, Path planning and so on
 - 👯 I’m looking to collaborate on ...
 - 💬 Ask me about ...